Skip to content

 Road Networks

-All road networks relevant to your test suite come prepopulated in Edge.
+All road networks relevant to your test suite come prepopulated in conode.
 Interact with your scenarios in geospatial views on the micro and macro scale: project individual scenarios into their spatial layouts for analysis of entity trajectories, and project sets of scenarios onto their local ODD for analysis of geospatial coverage and risk along a route.

 drawing